 The best way to build independence and continuity between sessions is through home practice.
-Patients can log into their Constant Therapy program from their tablet or mobile phone to do Map Reading and their other speech therapy at-home exercises whenever and wherever they wish.
+Patients can log into their Constant Therapy program from their tablet or mobile phone to do Read a map and their other speech therapy at-home exercises whenever and wherever they wish.

 Curious about the details behind this exercise?
-Here is a little more information about Map Reading:
+Here is a little more information about Read a map: